xvik/guice-persist-orient/src/doc/docs/index.md

 * Basic crud mixins with ability to use object api for graphs
 * [Compatible with Play framework](https://github.com/xvik/guice-persist-orient-play-example)

+!!! note
+    Orient team tries to move focus from object api (jpa-like) into document and graph apis.
+    Library allows you to use pure document and graph apis, but also provides advanced tools to [mix object and graph apis](repository/mixins.md).
+So you can keep model as pojos and connect them with type safe (also pojo) edges.

 ## Documentation structure

 Library consists of 3 parts: